Masters programs in Health Policy Analysis which do not require GRE - Updated 2020

 College description: This course examines the process of changing health policy.
 It builds on students’ existing knowledge of the health care system and policy issues.
-The course focuses on how public policy is developed and shaped.
-How policy changes are initiated and implemented through interest groups, advocacy groups and the political environment is also studied, as well as how they shape the actions of policy makers and policy-making bodies.
 By the end of the course, students are able to distinguish different sources of health policy, explain the roles of interest groups in shaping policy change and analyze current examples.

 Health Administration and Policy

 College description: This 42-credit hour master program provides students with the skills necessary to become health policy decision makers at the local, state, and national levels consultants public health advocates in the United States and abroad.Students can complete their degree at their own pace however, students must complete their degree within six years of starting the program.
 The program culminates with the student enrolling in the Final Project in Applied Health Policy course.Students are prepared with the skills and knowledge necessary to assess health systems approaches formulate policy and support policy development in health care financing, health and medical professional development, health systems innovation, and the allocation of scarce resources.
 For examples of specific organizations graduates may gain employment in, see health policy careers.